 Ona Ferguson is a Senior Mediator at the Consensus Building Institute and lecturer at the Yale School of Forestry and Environmental Studies.
 At CBI, Ona designs and facilitates meetings on a range of environmental and public policy issues, as well as on organizational and strategic planning.
-For more than a decade, Ona has helped groups work constructively on natural resource and public policy issues including shoreline management, climate change planning, toxic site clean ups, and land use disputes.
+For two decades, Ona has helped groups work constructively on natural resource and public policy issues including shoreline management, climate change planning, toxic site clean ups, and land use disputes.

 Ona co-leads CBI’s Coasts and Oceans practice.
 Her experience includes coastal management, climate change, land use, superfund, ecosystem restoration, and organizational and strategic planning.
 Ona provides stakeholder analysis and conflict assessment services, facilitation and mediation of natural resource and public policy dialogues, management of coalitions and partnerships, design and facilitation of public engagement processes, and strategic planning efforts.

 Ona’s current and recent projects include facilitating public engagement for the climate change preparedness planning effort in Cambridge, MA; teaching an annual negotiation course to environmental management graduate students at Yale; managing the Hudson River PCB dredging project’s Community Advisory Group; leading a land use planning process in Medfield, MA; helping the MA Division of Ecological Restoration develop their strategic plan; developing possible approaches to stakeholder engagement for the Long Island Sound blue plan process; and facilitating two collaborative research projects related to shoreline and sediment change in the Hudson River.

 Ona is co-author of Land in Conflict; Preventing and Managing Land Use Disputes, which provides a set of tools for planners, lawyers, developers, and community members to improve how they make local decisions about the most contested pieces of land.

 The following is a partial list of clients: